MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

 6. Save the changes to the file.

-With the User Interface wired-up and exposed to C# code, switch back to Visual Studio for Mac and let it synchronize the changes made in Xcode and Interface Builder.
+With the user interface wired-up and exposed to C# code, switch back to Visual Studio for Mac and let it synchronize the changes made in Xcode and Interface Builder.

 > [!NOTE]
-> It probably took a long time to create the User Interface and **Outlets** and **Actions** for this first app, and it may seem like a lot of work, but a lot of new concepts were introduced and a lot of time was spent covering new ground.
-After practicing for a while working with Interface Builder, this interface and all its **Outlets** and **Actions** can be created in just a minute or two.
+> It probably took a long time to create the user interface and **Outlets** and **Actions** for this first app, and it may seem like a lot of work, but a lot of new concepts were introduced and a lot of time was spent covering new ground.
+After practicing for a while and working with the Interface Builder, this interface and all its **Outlets** and **Actions** can be created in just a minute or two.

 <a name="Synchronizing_Changes_with_Xcode" />